 Morah Adi Yarmush grew up in Netanya, Israel, and moved to New Jersey in 2003.
 While fulfilling field work requirements at Netivot for her degree in Early Childhood Education, Morah Adi immediately recognized the beauty and importance of the Montessori method.
 Upon completing her Associates Degree in Liberal Arts Education at Middlesex County College, she continued her studies at the Princeton Center for Teacher Education, focusing on Montessori for Primary age children.
 Adi brings her warmth and innate respect for children to her role as the Director of Early Childhood.
 She is a leader in her ability to integrate the various areas of the classroom, inspiring the children to think about the world in a global, cosmic way.
 Additionally, her passion for Eretz Yisrael and Medinat Yisrael is felt throughout the entirety of our school.
 Contact: email@example.com

 Morah Chaya Klein was born and raised in Dallas, TX, and is currently living in Lakewood, NJ.
 She has worked in the field of early childhood education since she was practically a child herself.
-She sought out a position in a Jewish Montessori school because of the respectful way in which we treat children, and she has been working in the Pre-Primary classroom for two years.
+She sought out a position in a Jewish Montessori school because of the respectful way in which we treat children, and she has been working in the Pre-Primary classroom for three years.
 She received her Pre-Primary certification at the Center for Montessori Teacher Education (CMTE) in New York and is considered a leader in the field of Jewish Montessori toddler education.

 A graduate of YU’s Stern College for Women, Morah Cindy Baruch has been a toddler teacher for the past 12 years.
 She has taught for RPRY and Yeshiva at the Jersey Shore.
 She is currently the assistant director at RPRY Day Camp.
 Morah Cindy is a 2012 recipient of The Grinspoon-Steinhardt Award for Excellence in Jewish Education.
 She has embraced the Montessori approach and is enthralled by what she sees in her classroom.